-A Medical Vocational Allowance is an exception the Blue Book requirement that allow you to still qualify for benefits without meeting the Blue Book requirements.
-To get this exception you will need to have your doctor fill out a Residual Functional Capacity evaluation.
-The doctor will have to provide detailed information about your condition and how it limits your ability to work.
-Then submit your claim for benefits, any medical evidence that you have, and the RFC evaluation to the SSA.
-The SSA will look at factors like your past employment history, your age, and the RFC evaluation.
-They will try to find some kind of work that you can do with the skills and limitations that you have.
-If they can’t find any type of work that you can reasonably be expected to do then you will be eligible for disability benefits.
+A Medical Vocational Allowance is an exception the Blue Book requirement which may allow you to still qualify for benefits without meeting the Blue Book requirements.
+To get this exception you will need to have your doctor fill out a Residual Functional Capacity (RFC) evaluation.
+The doctor must provide detailed information about your condition and how it limits your ability to work.

 File A Claim Today

 The best way to file a claim for disability benefits with an RFC is to apply in person.
 Make an appointment at your local branch of the SSA.
-Bring all of your documentation and your RFC evaluation with you to the appointment.
+Bring all documentation, including your RFC evaluation, with you to the appointment.
 A staff member at the SSA will help you fill out and submit your claim for disability benefits.